Mukul1127/Minecraft-Java-Flags/README.md

-Welcome! this is a WIP guide to tune Java for maximum performance in Minecraft.
+Welcome! this is a guide to tune Java for maximum performance in Minecraft.

 Discord for questions and such: https://discord.gg/zeFSR9PnUw, also feel free to make an issue.